binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## X. Witness Impeachment

 Witnesses can be impeached for incompetency, bias, prior inconsistent statement and general character for untruthfulness.
-Sometimes, extrinsic evidence can be brought in to impeach.
+Sometimes, extrinsic evidence can be brought in to impeach. **Rules 607, 611, 613**.

-**Extrinsic evidence** is any evidence other than testimony from the witness already on the stand (Merritt 228).
+**Extrinsic evidence** is any evidence other than testimony from the witness already on the stand.

 **Collateral and non-collateral**.
 Extrinsic evidence can be collateral or non-collateral.
 A collateral matter is relevant to the case solely because it impeaches a witness.
 A non-collateral matter proves a fact of consequence other than impeachment.
 Judges use their discretion under rules 403 and 611 to prohibit extrinsic evidence of a prior inconsistent statement on a purely collateral matter, but parties may present extrinsic evidence of prior inconsistent statements related to non-collateral matters (Merritt 229).

-**Rules 607, 611, 613**

 ---

-### Bias
+## Bias

 “**Bias** is a term used in the ‘common law of evidence’ to describe the relationship between a party and a witness which might lead the witness to slant, unconsciously or otherwise, his testimony in favor of or against a party.
 Bias may be induced by a witness's like, dislike, or fear of a party, or by the witness's self-interest.”
 (U.S. v.
 Abel)